 Our team consists of dedicated individuals who are knowledgeable, kind, and caring.
 All pets – including those with special neurological and pain management needs – deserve the greatest quality of life that is medically possible.
 We are committed to treating your pet as we would our own, with the gentle care they deserve.

-Jessica has always had a passion for animals, and just recently turned that passion into a career with a veterinary technology degree from Mount Ida College in the fall of 2015.
+Jessica has always had a passion for animals, and recently turned that passion into a career with a veterinary technology degree from Mount Ida College in the fall of 2015.
 Her background includes studying biology at the College of St. Benedict in Minnesota, where she also obtained a minor in studio art.
 She was also trained as an emergency medical technician (EMT), and has carried those skills into veterinary medicine.
 In her free time, she loves spending time with her crazy dog exploring parks, and at home relaxing with her cat.
 She is also an avid skier, snowboarder and motorcycle rider.

 Melissa started her career in Veterinary medicine over 14 years ago.
 She has been a member of other specialty practices focusing on internal medicine before leaving a state of the art general practice as head technician to join us at VNAP.